Voiced by: Asami Sanada (JP), Kelly Ray (EN)

 - Girl Posse: Consisting of Mihaya Ozaki, Hiroka Takamura, and Miyoko Shitou.
 Out of all of them, Miyoko is the only one who ever shows reluctance and remorse for their actions against Hiroko.
 She's also the only one who doesn't get killed by Hiroko's Mon, albeit only thanks to Shiina's intervention.

-- Half The Girl She Used To Be: Her final fate in the manga.
+- Half the Man He Used to Be: Her final fate in the manga.
 The page showing this, which includes some downright disturbing Fan Disservice, was completely cut out of Dark Horse's release of the English translation.

-- Karmic Death / Hoist By Her Own Petard: She is killed by Hiroko's shadow dragon Oni in a way that mirrors her own torture methods.
+- Karmic Death: She is killed by Hiroko's shadow dragon Oni in a way that mirrors her own torture methods.
 It speaks volumes about the series' Crapsack World when death by claw rape can be described as "karmic".

 Aki's posse (Mihaya Ohzaki, Hiroka Takamura, Miyoko Shitou)